 Confused about a term in auto insurance?
 Checkout the definitions page.
 We’ve written on hundreds of topics and defined common and uncommon terms.

 Visitors post their experience with car insurance companies – the good, the bad, and the not-so-pretty.
 We now boast over 1000 reviews – post your experience today!

 Michele’s first introduction to insurance was working for a major insurance company as a file clerk and a mailroom supervisor in a regional office.
 There she learned insurance directly from underwriters and claims adjusters by asking a lot of questions and also watching them do their job.

 She has a total of 17 years of experience working in the insurance industry in both personal lines (car, home, boat, recreational vehicles, etc.) and commercial lines (insurance for businesses).
 She has also worked for both insurance agencies and large international insurance companies, giving her the unique perspective of what happens in your insurance agent’s office as well as the perspective of what your insurance company is thinking about you and your insurance coverages.

 During all of the hands-on insurance experience she was gaining, she also earned a number of insurance certifications from The Institutes and her Bachelor’s degree in psychology from the University of Idaho.
-She is also a currently a licensed property and casualty producer in the State of Oregon.
+She is also a licensed property and casualty agent in 30 states.